0xHimxa/l-foundary/learned.md

 to get the root cause of a failed test addanother v to the -vv = -vvv

+ to test specific fn  in the log we use

+forget test --match-test function or variable name-vvv

  type of test

  unit test